mynameissajil-pixel/retail_sales_analysis_sql_project/README.md

 WHERE CATEGORY="BEAUTY";
 ```

-5)Write a SQL query to find all transactions where the total_sale is greater than 1000.:
+5) Write a SQL query to find all transactions where the total_sale is greater than 1000.:

 ```sql
 SELECT *